-Employer Net Promoter Score, or eNPS, is a scoring system designed to help employers measure employee satisfaction and loyalty within their organizations.
-It is based on the Net Promoter Score system from Bain & Company, Satmetrix Systems, Inc., and Fred Reichheld, that gauges customer loyalty.
+Employer Net Promoter Score, or eNPS, is a scoring system designed to help employers measure employee satisfaction and loyalty within their organization.
+It is based on the Net Promoter Score system from Bain & Company, Satmetrix Systems, Inc., and Fred Reichheld, which gauges customer loyalty.

-The percentage of detractors is then subtracted from the percentage of promoters, and the final number represents the organization’s Employer Net Promoter Score. eNPS scores can range from +100 (all responses are promoters) to -100 (all responses are detractors).
+The ratings are tallied, and the percentage of detractors is subtracted from the percentage of promoters.
+The final number represents the organization’s Employer Net Promoter Score, or how employees feel about working for their company. eNPS scores can range from +100 (mostly promoters) to -100 (mostly detractors).

-An effective eNPS survey will take steps to ensure employee anonymity so employees provide honest feedback.
+An effective eNPS survey takes steps to ensure employee anonymity so employees provide honest feedback.

 What Are the Benefits of eNPS?

 While many employee satisfaction metrics can feel intangible, eNPS is simple, easy to acquire, and easy to understand.
-It’s an excellent way to compare one company against its competition.
+It’s an excellent way to compare a company against competitors.
 Organizations can also use the results to understand how their employees feel and what may be detracting from the employee experience.

-A smart organization will survey employees with eNPS on a regular basis—whether monthly, quarterly, annually, or otherwise—to stay up to date and track trends over time.
-Comparing progress over the years will help companies improve over time.
-And as their eNPS goes up, they can include that score in recruiting materials, attracting a higher caliber of talent to their workforce.
+A well-prepared organization will survey employees with eNPS regularly—whether monthly, quarterly, annually, or otherwise—to stay up to date and track trends over time.
+Comparing progress over the years will help companies improve.
+As eNPS improves, scores can be included in recruiting materials to attract a higher caliber of talent to their workforce.

-NPS surveys are usually connected with a specific customer and their data history within the company, while eNPS surveys are typically anonymous.
+- NPS is typically connected with a specific customer and their data history within the company; eNPS surveys are usually anonymous.

 Though NPS and eNPS measure satisfaction rates from different groups, the scores are often correlated.
 A company with a high NPS probably also has a high eNPS, while a company with a low NPS might also have a low eNPS.